Humility. . . Heaviness. . . Hallelujah

 Humility.
 Intimacy.
 Oneness.
 Submission.
 Death.

-A collective indication of an overarching desire for God’s heavenly purposes, not just earthly will, pleasures, comfort, or gain.
+A collective indication of an overarching desire for God’s heavenly purposes, not just earthly will, pleasure, comfort, or gain.

-And just as it was with the Son, the Father is glorified in our lives.
+Then, just as with the Son, the Father is glorified.

 As He should be.